SeanXiaoyuSun/LUKE-QA-bias-analysis/README.md

 # LUKE-Debias-Result

-The debias nodel can be found in under the folder `examples/debias_model`.
-The `model.py` file contians the pretrain debias model adapted from RoBERTa, and the file `luke_debias_model.py` are model with residual connection and only adapt from LUKE.
+The debias model can be found under the folder `examples/debias_model`.
+The `model.py` file contains the pretrain debias model adapted from RoBERTa, and the file `luke_debias_model.py` is the model with residual connection and only adapt from LUKE.

-The setup requirments are the same as the previous section.
+The setup requirements are the same as in the previous section.

 ## Pretrain Instruction
 The pretrianing gender debias data can be download here[] in the name of `debias_dev.json` and `train_dev.json`.
-These files should put under the foler `examples/debias_model/data`.
+These files should put under the folder `examples/debias_model/data`.

 Other pretraining data can also download using the same link with the name of: `eth_<dev/train>.json`,`nation_<dev/train>.json`,`religion_<dev/train>.json`.
-In order to use these dataset, you should change the name to `debias_<dev/train>.json` or change the data path in file `examples/reading_comprehension/utils/dataset.py` under the class `debiasProcessor()`.
+In order to use these datasets, you should change the name to `debias_<dev/train>.json` or change the data path in file `examples/reading_comprehension/utils/dataset.py` under the class `debiasProcessor()`.

 For changing the model parameters, you could edit the file `examples/debias_model/config.py`.

-Due to the computation limitation, in our experiments, we only have time train the gender debias model.
-The pretraining process takes takes overnight on aws AWS g4dn 2xlarge machine.
+Due to the computation limitation, in our experiments, we only have time to train the gender debias model.
+The pretraining process takes overnight on AWS g4dn 2xlarge machine.

 The command line for pretraining (make sure you are under the directory of `example/debias_model/`):